alexcordovac/HospitalRegistration-JavaSwingUIUX/README.md

 In addition, the server saves it in the database and returns it to the client to be displayed.

 Note: it's created in one project using netbeans because it was part of a homework,
-I would rather had created two projects one for client and one for server
+I would rather have created two projects one for client and one for server

 ## Screenshots
 I added screenshots inside the "images" folder.